 “Extreme personalization comes down to one simple reality: customers expect your company to know who they are — no matter what method or touchpoint they are using.

 Instore, online, through Facebook or on a phone, customers want to receive a consistent, high-quality experience from your brand.”

-Elastic Path have developed an ebook devoted to the concept, with some persuasive insights for any ecommerce manager controlling a marketing budget.
+Elastic Path has developed an ebook devoted to the concept, with some persuasive insights for any eCommerce manager controlling a marketing budget.

 Elastic Path cites ‘The Rewards of Extreme Personalization‘ as follows: